Danish Women's Handball Cup: Tournament structure

 The initial fase of the tournament is split in two.
 They are managed by the three regional federations, Jydsk Håndbold Forbund (JHF) in Jutland, and Håndboldregion Øst (HRØ) in Sealand together with Fyns Håndbold Forbund (FHF) in fyn.
 The western half of the initial tournament lasts 7 rounds, while the eastern half lasts 6 round.

 After the initial fase the DHF taking over the tournament at the round of 16.
 At the round of 16 and onwards, there are no longer geographical considerations, when drawing the matches.

 The tournament ultimately results in a final four event scheduled between Christmas and New Year.
 The winner of the tournament qualify for the annual Super Cup held during the summer where they meet the season's league winner.
 If the same team wins both the league and the cup, the losing cup finalist will participate as the second team in the Super Cup.

 Continental Qualification

 The winner of the tournament qualifies for the continental tournament EHF European League.
 If the team is already qualified for the tournament or the EHF Champions League, the loser of the final will qualify instead.

 If they are also qualified, the qualification spot will go the whichever of the two losing semifinalists, who finished the highest in the league table.

+History

+The cup was played for the first time in 1964, the same time as the Danish Men's Handball Cup.

+From the 2015-16 season onwards, DHF introduced a final four event.